A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: Numerical Studies

 The implementation of TBM works on three-way data tensor.
 Our data is a four way tensor of dimension $n\times p_1\times p_2\times p_3$, with the observations being an additional mode.
 Hence, when we apply TBM, we first apply mode-1 matricization to each observation and then combine the observations as a three-way tensor of dimension $n\times p_1\times (p_2p_3)$.
 Also, TBM requires specifying the number of clusters along each mode.
-We use true $K$ as number of clusters along the first mode (i.e, the mode of the observations) and apply the BIC in \citep{wang2019multiway} to tune the numbers of clusters in the second and the third mode.
-In Supplementary Materials Section~\ref{Sec: TBM}, we also conducted additional simulations under the TBM data generating process.
+We use true $K$ as number of clusters along the first mode (i.e, the mode of the observations) and apply the BIC in \citet{wang2019multiway} to tune the numbers of clusters on the second and the third mode.
+In Section~D of Supplementary Materials, we also conduct additional simulations under the TBM data generating process.

 We compare the clustering error rates of all the methods.
 We calculate the clustering error rate to be $\min_{\Pi}\frac{1}{n}\sum_{i=1}^n \mathrm{1}(\widehat Y_i \ne \Pi(Y_i) )$ over all possible permutations $\Pi: \{1,\ldots,K\}\mapsto \{1,\ldots,K\}$ of cluster labels.
 The clustering error rates are summarized in Table~\ref{tb:clust_err}.
-Due to its excessively long computation time, results of AFPF are based on 30 replications in M6, and are not reported for M7.
+Due to its excessively long computation time, the results of AFPF are based on 30 replications in M6, and are not reported for M7.
 The results for CHIME are only reported for M1 and M2, because M3--M6 have $K>2$ clusters, while the implementation for CHIME is only available for $K=2$.
 On the other hand, CHIME exceeds the memory limit of 16GB we set for all methods for M7.